top of page

 A paramount administrative area of professional growth is judgement and maturity in their decision making.
 When an Assistant Principal is unsure or confronted with a situation that is outside the daily norm, do not fly in the blind and make a bad decision.
 Do NOT wing it - ‘phone calls are cheap!’
 The key point here is recognizing that a situation is different and new, and the AP should be mentally prepared to buy some time to make a phone call to procure counsel and guidance (e.g., do not get steamrolled into making a quick and rash decision).

 It is also important to add that the assistant principal should follow-up with an email to all administrators and legal representatives who offered valuable advice expressing gratitude for two important reasons.
 First, as a professional courtesy, the assistant principal should convey the appropriate appreciation for their assistance.
-Second, if the assistant principal received poor advice and the ARD meeting takes a less than fruitful direction, the follow-up email will provide documentation that everyone involved in the process does not develop a convenient memory of the provided advice or sequence of events as they actually occurred.
+Second, if the assistant principal received poor advice and the ARD meeting takes a less than fruitful direction, the follow-up email will provide documentation so everyone involved in the decision and process does not develop a convenient memory of their advice or sequence of events as they actually occurred.
+Finally, in the subject line of the sent email, it is also recommended the administrator write, "Legal Opinion Sought."
+Hence, their email is not subject to general Freedom of Information (FIA) requests since it was a legally protected matter with the district's attorney office.

 Understanding Professional Boundaries